 Dance of the Hours, composed by Amilcare Ponchielli.
 In this sequence, ballet-dancing anthropomorphic animals (ostriches, hippos, elephants, and alligators), representing both times of day (morning, noon, evening and night) dance in time to the music.

 Night on Bald Mountain/Ave Maria, composed by Modest Mussorgsky and Franz Schubert, respectively.
-The first half of this sequence is probably the most frightening sequence in Disney animation, featuring Chernabog (who is essentially the Slavic equivalent of Satan) raising the dead from the grave.
+The first half of this sequence is probably the most frightening sequence in Disney animation, featuring Chernabog (who is essentially the Devil, instead of an actual Slavic Pagan deity) raising the dead from the grave.
 The sequence leads to a contrasting sequence to the calm tune of Ave Maria, featuring religious villagers walking through a forest and an old cathedral.

 Symphony No. 5, composed by Ludwig van Beethoven.
 Like Toccata and Fugue in D Minor, this is an "abstract" sequence, featuring butterfly-like triangles flitting about.

 Rhapsody in Blue, composed by George Gershwin.
 In this sequence, several city people in 1930s New York go about their lives, set to the lively jazz-inspired music of Gershwin with visuals inspired by the drawings of Al Hirschfeld.

 The Carnival of the Animals, Finale composed by Camille Saint-SaŽns.
 This one centers on a flamingo playing with a yo-yo, much to the disapproval of his peers.

 Pomp and Circumstance, composed by Edward Elgar.
 This scene is based on the story of Noah's Ark, featuring Donald Duck as Noah's assistant.

 Firebird Suite, composed by Igor Stravinsky.
 A sprite brings spring to a forest, only to accidentally awaken the destructive Firebird.